-B.S. in Middle Grades EducationCOURSES STUDENT TEACHING FAQS OVERVIEW KSU CATALOG
+B.S. in Middle Grades EducationCOURSES YEARLONG CLINICAL EXPERIENCE FAQS OVERVIEW KSU CATALOG

-The program emphasizes development of candidate understanding of adolescent development, educational psychology, curriculum, assessment, and teaching strategies particular to the teaching of middle grades education.
-Through yearlong clinical experiences, candidates learn to apply all they have learned so that they can impact the learning of all of their students.
+The program emphasizes advancement of candidate understanding of adolescent development, educational psychology, curriculum, assessment, and teaching strategies particular to the teaching of middle grades education.
+Through yearlong clinical experiences, candidates apply all they have learned so that they can impact the learning of all of their students.

 Program of Study

-The program includes 127-133 total hours (depending on concentration), including, at least, 25 hours of professional sequence courses.
+The program includes 131-132 total hours (depending on concentration), including 40 hours of Professional Education courses.
 All students complete, at least, 60 total hours of General Education courses.
-The number of hours required for lower division major requirements vary depending on concentration:
+The number of hours required for Lower Division Major Requirements vary depending on Teaching Field:

 - Language Arts Education - 15-18 credit hours